Oaktree ends talks over standstill pact with Jakks

-(Reuters) - Private equity firm Oaktree Capital Management LP ended talks over a standstill pact with Pokemon toy maker Jakks Pacific Inc (JAKK.O) after failing to agree on terms.
+(Reuters) - Private equity firm Oaktree Capital Management LP terminated talks over a standstill pact with toymaker Jakks Pacific Inc (JAKK.O) after failing to agree on terms.

-Jakks Pacific shares were fell as much as 5.5 percent on Monday morning on the Nasdaq.

-A standstill agreement would cap Oaktree’s stake in Jakks, which is trying to fend off a hostile takeover.
+A standstill pact is a takeover defense where a hostile bidder agrees to limit its holdings in a target company.

-Jakks Pacific moved to appease shareholders in April by agreeing to discuss Oaktree’s $20 per share offer and outlined plans to buy back shares to put pressure on the private equity firm to raise its bid.
+Jakks Pacific bowed to investor pressure in April by agreeing to discuss Oaktree’s $20 per share offer and outlined plans to buy back shares to put pressure on the private equity firm to raise its bid.

 The company, which received Oaktree’s $670 million unsolicited bid last September, has repeatedly spurned the private equity firm’s advances and adopted a poison pill takeover defense in March.